-Want to know more?
-Check out our full Garmin Approach S62 review.
-You should also peruse Garmin Approach S62 vs Garmin MARQ Golfer to find out just how upmarket you need to go, in order to get the best golf watch from Garmin.
+Read our full Garmin Approach S62 review (You should also peruse Garmin Approach S62 vs Garmin MARQ Golfer to find out just how upmarket you need to go, in order to get the best golf watch from Garmin.)

 As one of the world’s leading manufacturers of GPS golf watches, Garmin has got the art down to a tee.
 The Approach S42 is the successor to the immensely popular S40, offering an improved battery life and improved internal functions.

 It is crammed with features to help you master your swing, which is why it’s our pick for the best golf GPS in its price range.
 A combination of cutting-edge GPS technology and a sunlight-readable 1.2-inch colour touchscreen enables you to calculate distances to the front, middle and back of the green, as well as any hazards.

 AutoShot game tracking records your every pitch and putt, so that you can learn from your mistakes post-match.
 And data from 42,000 global courses gives you the opportunity to compare your score with others who’ve played there.
 Add in Bluetooth, notifications from your smartphone, and accurate sleep and fitness tracking, and the Approach S42 is a true all-rounder when it comes to golf GPS watches.